k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 **Data Platform and Schema's Context Menu**

-Clicking on any Data Platform or Schema node opens the context menu which allows performing the following actions:
+Clicking on any Data Platform or Schema node opens the context menu, which allows performing the following actions:

 <img src="images/dataplatform_collapsed_expanded.png" style="zoom: 67%;" />